jagregory/abrash-zen-of-asm/src/chapter-14.md

 ### Flexibility *Ad Infinitum*

 If more flexibility is needed than the last example provides, are we fated always to use `call`-`ret` rather than `jmp-jmp`?
 Well, the theme of this chapter seems to be the infinite flexibility of the 8088's instruction set, so it should come as no surprise to you that the answer is: not at all.
-Usually, you *will* want to use `call`-`ret`, since it's by far the simplest solution and often the fastest as well...but there *are* alternatives, and they can be quite handy in a pinch.
+Usually, you *will* want to use `call`-`ret`, since it's by far the simplest solution and often the fastest as well... but there *are* alternatives, and they can be quite handy in a pinch.

 Consider this.
 Suppose that you've got a set of subroutines that are called via a call table.
 Next, suppose that it's desirable that any of the subroutines be able to end at any point and return to the central dispatching point — *without cleaning up the stack*.
 That is, it must be possible to return from anywhere in any subroutine called through the call table, discarding whatever variables, return addresses and so on happen to be on the stack at the time.